Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Designated Basking Area

 This designated basking area is needed so that the turtles have a space to get out of the water, dry off, and bask.
-As a general rule, this spot should be spacious enough that it is 1.5 times the length of the turtle.
+As a general rule, this spot should be spacious enough that it is one and a half times the length of the turtle.

-There are plenty of different options that can be used when creating a basking area such as store-bought rocks, logs, or even specially made turtle docks which adjust to the water level and allow for more space within the aquarium.
+There are plenty of different options that can be used when creating a basking area such as store-bought rocks deemed safe for turtles, logs, or even specially made turtle docks which adjust to the water level and allow for more space within the aquarium.
 Never use anything you take from the outdoors, as rocks and logs can be contaminated and put your turtle’s health at risk.

 Decor